vdabravolski/detectron2-sagemaker/README.md

+This is not official AWS repository.
+Code provided "as is".

 # Goals
 This repository implements port of latest [Detectron2](https://github.com/facebookresearch/detectron2/) ("D2") to [Amazon Sagemaker](https://aws.amazon.com/sagemaker/).
 Scope includes:
 - [x] training of D2 on custom small balloon dataset using Sagemaker distributed training;